TiahWeiJun/DSP/README.md

    cmake --version
    ```
    Otherwise can install from https://cmake.org/download/
+2. Make sure MINGW is installed for windows
-2. Go to project directory and create a new directory build
+3. Go to project directory and create a new directory build
    ```
    mkdir build
    cd build
    ```
-3. Run these two command to compile and build the exe file
+4. Run these two command to compile and build the exe file
    ```
    cmake -S .. -G "MinGW Makefiles" cmake --build .
    ```
-4. An exe file should be created, run this exe in console by running:
+5. An exe file should be created, run this exe in console by running:
    ```
-   ./B_Plus_Tree_Project.exe
+   .\B_Plus_Tree_Project.exe or B_Plus_Tree_Project.exe
    ```
    This exe file will run the main.cpp file for internal testing of the B+ Tree functions.
 To get the experiments results, please follow the steps below.
-5. To automate the building and running of the code after changes, can create a batch file with the following commands and just run it everytime
+6. To automate the building and running of the code after changes, can create a batch file with the following commands and just run it everytime
    ```
    cd build
-   cmake ..
-   cmake --build .
+   cmake -S .. -G "MinGW Makefiles" cmake --build .
-   .\Debug\B_Plus_Tree_Project.exe
+   .\B_Plus_Tree_Project.exe or B_Plus_Tree_Project.exe
    ```

 ### Mac